microsoft/TypeScript-Handbook/pages/Namespaces.md

 # First steps

 Let's start with the program we'll be using as our example throughout this page.
-We've written a small set of simplistic string validators, as you might write to check a user's input on a form in a webpage or check the format of an externally-provided data file.
+We've written a small set of simplistic string validators, as you might want to check a user's input on a form in a webpage or check the format of an externally-provided data file.

 ## Validators in a single file